MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 ## What is an intermediate representation

+A common pattern in classical compilers is to start by compiling the source language into an intermediate representation.
 An intermediate representation is – as its name indicates – an intermediary step in the workflow between the source code and the hardware itself.

-A common pattern in compilers is to start by compiling the source language into an intermediate representation.
+An intermediate representation acts as an abstract representation of a program.
+All programs, irrespective of the language they are written in, are translated into this intermediate representation by a so-called front-end compiler, while a back-end component is responsible for translating that intermediate representation into a machine representation.
+The intermediate representation allows thus to decouple source languages from hardware platforms and makes it possible to build a compiler in a modular way, where each new language only requires a new front-end to be supported on all platforms for which a back-end is available.

 The intermediate representation is typically designed to allow many different source languages to be represented.
 Moreover, at this intermediate level it is also possible to perform some optimization and circuit rearrangement that makes the final implementation more efficient.
 Once the final target execution platform is known, the intermediate representation can be compiled to actual executable code.